Paid in Full (2002 film): Plot

-Ace is a young man living with his mom and sister in Harlem working a dead-end job at a dry cleaning shop.
-His sister Dora’s boyfriend, Calvin, is a successful cocaine dealer while Ace's close friend Mitch is a flashy, popular drug dealer.
+Ace is a young man living with his mom and sister in Harlem working at a dry cleaning shop.
+His sister Dora's boyfriend, Calvin, is a successful cocaine dealer while Ace's close friend Mitch is a flashy, popular drug dealer.
 Despite both of them promising a life of easy money, expensive cars and women, Ace decides to live a law-abiding life.
-While at work, Ace finds some cocaine in one of his customers’ pants.
+While at work, Ace finds some cocaine in one of his customers' pants.
 The customer, Lulu, is a cocaine supplier who lets Ace keep the drug.
 When Calvin gets arrested on drug charges, Ace runs into one of his customers and easily sells him the cocaine for $100.
 Impressed, Ace goes back to Lulu for more cocaine to sell.

 Lulu has a top-quality supply of cocaine which Ace sells on the street at a cheap price, quickly luring away customers from other drug dealers.
 Ace starts wholesaling his product to other dealers in the neighborhood, believing everyone can make money and be happy.
 Meanwhile, Mitch is arrested for murder.
 When a fight breaks out between Mitch and another inmate, Mitch is aided by East Harlem inmate Rico who impresses Mitch by his ferocity and show of support.
 Mitch is able to beat his murder charge and both he and Rico join Ace's drug empire when released from prison.
 The trio become wealthy, buying foreign cars, jewelry and expensive champagne.
 Ace maintains a low profile, Mitch returns to his life as a popular hustler while Rico is a ruthless enforcer who worries Ace with his overzealous, high-profile behavior.
 When Ace goes to Lulu's apartment, he finds Lulu dead, and takes his diamonds.
 After Lulu's death, Ace goes directly to his supplier for cocaine.

 When Calvin is released from prison, Ace agrees to give him product to sell in his old drug spot, but Calvin quickly becomes dissatisfied with what he feels is a marginal position.
 When Ace refuses to let Calvin run his old block, Calvin retaliates by attempting to rob Ace at his Aunt June's apartment, holding June and Dora hostage.
 When Ace is unable to open the safe, June and Dora are executed by Calvin as another associate shoots Ace in the head, leaving him for dead.
 Ace survives as his girlfriend Keisha gives birth to his baby the same night.
 Feeling the physical and psychological effects of the shooting, Ace decides to quit the drug trade.